breachintelligence/nodejs-interview-assignment/README.md

 The following walks through the SQL  used to initialize the database and are provided in case you wish to initialize your database in a different way than specified above.
 The widget and brand tables are created in the `polarity` schema.

-The below statements are all included in the `init-schema.sql` file.
+The below statements are all included in the `sql/init-schema.sql` file.

 ### Initial Setup